tripflex/docs/pages/cloud/dedicated/raid_soft/guide.en-gb.md

 ```

 > [!prmiary]
-> It is important to note the partition type as execution commands may vary depending on the type of your partitions.
+> It is important to note the partition type as execution commands may vary depending on the type of partition.
 >

-**For partitions in MBR**:

 Once the disk has been replaced, we need to copy the partition table from a healthy disk (in this example, sdb) to the new one (sda) with the following command:

+**For MBR partitions (partitions upto 2TB), use the following command:**

 ```sh
 sfdisk -d /dev/sdb | sfdisk /dev/sda
 ```

-**For partitions in GPT**:

-Once the disk has been replaced, we need to copy the partition table from a healthy disk (in this example, sdb) to the new one (sda) with the following command:
+**For GPT partitions (partitions larger than 2TB), use the following command:**

 ```sh
 sgdisk -R=/dev/sda /dev/sdb